simonqhughes/mevo_mv/docs/ARM_MBED/SW/HLD/ARM_MBED_SW_HLD_0001/ARM_MBED_SW_HLD_CFStore.md

 **Figure 11.
 Type 2 TLV Header format incremental write operations.**

 Seeking wlocation is implemented by defining a new TLV type for incremental writes (Type = 2 header).
-Figure 9 shows the fields in the header, where the definition of the following fields has been defined previously in the [KV TLV Header Type 1](#kv-tlv-header-type-1) section:
+The above figure shows the fields in the header including the following fields previously defined in the [KV TLV Header Type 1](#kv-tlv-header-type-1) section:

 - Version field (~4 bits).
 - Reserved field (~4 bits).